Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Entropy Change Profile in the Dynamics

 where $\lambda_k(t)$ and $\theta_k(t)$ are functions of $t$ related to the scaling parameter of $\scale_t$ and the angle of rotation of $\rot_t$ in the $k^{th}$ eigenblock, respectively.
-One can see that the scaling matrix $s_k(t)$ in the $2-$dimensional subspace here is clearly isotropic, leading to the following statement.
+Furthermore, the scaling matrix $s_k(t)$ is clearly isotropic within the eigenblock, leading to the following statement whose proof can be found in \ref{appen:proof}.